Pranshu540/movie-rental-review-system-cs348/README.md

 Using MySQL <br />
 Run the SQL queries from sampledata/createtables.sql to create the test tables <br />
 Run the SQL queries from sampledata/populatetables.sql to populate the test tables with data <br />
-If you need to drop the tables you can run the SQL you can run the queries from sampledata/droptables.sql <br />

 ## Generating Production Dataset: <br />
 IMDB dataset is retreived directly from its link, we have a Python file to <br />